cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 1. Introduction

-There exists yet no automatic script to install SLURM, an open-source job scheduler and workload manager, on a cluster of Raspberry Pis.
-Thus, we have developed a Python script that automatically installs SLURM on any number of worker nodes.
+There exists yet no convenient way to configure a slurm cluster for raspbery PIs without little effort.
+Our work integrates two efforts that will in combination the instalation of a slurm cluster on Raspberry PIs easy.

+The first effort is the ceration of a network of PI nodes that are integrated in a network and in which each node can communicate with each other.

+The second effort is to use our newly developed script to deploy a SLURM cluster in the nodes with little effort.
+We have chosen SLURM as it is a popular , an open-source job scheduler and workload manager.
+It is common on many academic supercompters.
+Hence our PI cluster can also be used as a onramp to more complex hardware.

-The script is meant to automate an arduous process of logging in and switching back and forth from manager to worker, with many commands along the way.
-The script takes inspiration from preexisting tutorials such as those written by Garrett Mills. [^mills]
+The script is meant to automate an arduous process of logging in and switching back and forth from manager to worker, with many commands along the way and benefits from inspiration we took from work conducted by others [^mills]

-We assume that the user has access and can log in to all nodes; we also assume that manager has the hostname `red` and that the workers follow an incremental naming schema, such as `red01`, `red02`, `red03`, `red04`, and so on, with any number of workers possible.
-Furthermore, due to latest version incompatibility, the script only works with Raspberry Pi OS version `10`, codename Buster.
+As we use our raspberry pi cluster burning tool, we can assume that the user has access and can log in to all nodes.
+We also assume that we have one PI that is the manager.
+To replicate a common nameing scheme we will have the manager node have a NAME, while all workers have a number appended to the NAME.
+For our tutorial we are chosen the hostname `red` for the manager.
+Thus the workers are named by an incremental naming schema, such as `red01`, `red02`, `red03`, `red04`, and so on.
+In case you have hudrest of Pis you can adjust the maing scheeme accordingly with more leading zeros in the number.

-We enable automation of using SSH to issue commands to multiple Pis at a time through the cloudmesh libraries.
-Thus, cloudmesh must be installed on the manager Pi before proceeding.
+Currently, the script only works with Raspberry
+Pi OS version `10`, codename Buster.

+We utilize SSH to issue commands the PI workers and leverage libraries that are developed as part of cloudmesh to issue them on multiple Pis.

-This script does the following:
+In particular, the script does the following:

-* Updates packages on each Pi,
+* Updates needed packages on each Pi,
 * Installs ntpdate package for time synchronization,
 * Configures shared storage for sharing configuration files across the cluster,
 * Installs the SLURM workload manager and daemons,
-* Dynamically writes config files based on IP addresses and hostnames of the Pis,
+* Dynamically writes configuration files based on IP addresses and hostnames of the Pis, and
 * Installs MUNGE authentication service for security.

-After SLURM is successfully installed, it can be used as a sophisticated manager for running intensive computations through MPI (Message Passing Interface) and for forays into artificial intelligence, for example.
+After SLURM is successfully installed, it can be used as a jop manager for running intensive computations through MPI (Message Passing Interface) and for forays into artificial intelligence, for example.
+To find out more about MPI we have written a separate tutorial [^TODO].

 ## 2. Pre-requisites

+YOu will need the following

 * Computer/Laptop with Windows 10, macOS, or Linux

-* A manager Pi with hostname `red` and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version Buster)
+* Pi you dedicate as a manager which we will name `red` and cloudmesh installed (with  Python version >= 3.9, and Raspbian OS version Buster)
 * Any number of worker Pis with Raspbian OS version Buster
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access

-SLURM will not install correctly if the Pis in the cluster are not Raspbian OS Buster.
+At present we require Raspberry PI Buster (v number) as SLURM is easiest to install on it.

 If you have not yet set up your cluster to communicate with each other and would like an automated process, please see
 <https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/> for
 automated burning of SD cards to create a quick configured cluster.
+Burning such a cluster can also be done from Linux and MacOs.

+TODO: links missing

-We strongly recommend using this to configure the cluster because it will automate the process and enable the SLURM script to work without having to input SSH passwords for each node at every step.
+We strongly recommend using the burn program to configure the cluster because it will automate the process and enable the SLURM script to work without having to input SSH passwords for each node at every step.

+TODO: next sentence should go into requirements:

 For parts for different Pi cluster configurations, please see our links on [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

+## ?.
+Installing Cloudmesh on the Manager (numbers need to be updated)

+To start we install cloudmesh which significantly simplifies the install:

 If you already have a configured cluster that can log in to each node, but you do not have cloudmesh installed, simply login to your manager